Momentum-Team-13/dog-adoption-website-thediegobryan/README.md

 Once they are next to each other, give them some height and center the text horizontally in them.
 This should be fairly straightforward.

 The first major challenge is next: how to center them vertically?
 There's multiple ways to do this, including nesting flexbox containers.
-A simple way involves setting `pne-height` equal to the height of the containing element.
+A simple way involves setting `line-height` equal to the height of the containing element.

 Next, add a background color (#A6A9F0).
 If you can do this, you're almost done!